Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Pistoleros Regroup.md

 G "Oh, thank god you're alive, Aiyana.
 My heart skipped a beat when I saw the jacket in the water."<br>
 W "Do you have the money?
 Did we get anything out of this miserable fuckup?"<br>
 A "Great to see you too, Walker.
 I'm fine, thank you for asking."<br>
 A "And no, I don't have the money.
-The Feds were on our tail.
-I rode as hard as I could in the woods."<br>
+The Feds were on our tail, which made it a bit difficult to keep track of it."<br>
 A "I rode through a spruce thicklet.
 The branches tangled on me, and before I knew it, I was on the ground."<br>
 A "The horse rode off with the money."<br>
 W "What about Manuel?
 Or Morrison?
 Did they get any of the bags?"<br>